THC vs TAC: An In-Depth Comparison

 In case you did not know, it’s good to look at the chemical profile of the cannabis product you are about to purchase.
 Going through the chemical profile of a strain of cannabis has become second nature for many cannabis enthusiasts.
 After all, it’s only natural to want to know more about something you are passionate about.
-Luckily for them, manufacturers routinely take their products to independent labs for testing as part of their standard procedures.
-As such, they make this information readily available on a per harvest batch basis.
+Luckily for them, manufacturers routinely take their products to independent labs for a certificate of analysis (COA) testing as part of their standard procedures.
+As such, they make this COA information readily available on a per-harvest-batch basis.

 Standard information provided on the label will include the following: